-I love French onion soup, but I dislike the thick slab of melted cheese that often lays on top of it, so I make mine without it.
+I love French onion soup, but I actually dislike the thick slab of melted cheese that often lays on top of it, so I make mine without it.

 When my husband and I were dating, years ago, he had this old, worn out cookbook.
 In that first winter together, he made me French onion soup out of that cookbook.
 It was the simplest recipe – he used a bouillon cube to make the broth!
 But I remember it as one of the best soups I have ever tasted. 🙂

 My husband used to serve his onion soup with grated gruyere cheese on the side, so that if you did like cheese in your soup, you could simply stir it in.
 So that’s an option too.

 I use a small amount of white flour in this onion soup to thicken it.
 It’s still a fairly low carb soup.
 However, if you must avoid gluten (or if you’re more of a purist than I am), this is obviously not a good recipe for you, and I apologize for that.

 You might find success with gluten free flour.
 Other gluten free options include using organic cornstarch, or simply omitting the thickener.
 I haven’t tried any of these options, though.